-If you're a human you've probably at some point in your life wanted to change some of your behaviors or habits.
-And if you are a human you've probably also found that to be a challenging thing to do.
+At some point in your life, it is likely you've wanted to change some of your behaviors or habits.
+It's likely that you've also found that to be a challenging thing to do.

 Today's blog post is about a simple yet effective trick we can play on ourselves to get us to act differently and over time develop new habits.